 Marqueyssac Castle Park is a private estate dating back to the 17th century.
 It has been declared in French public interest and has been open to the public since 1997.

-It is a wonderful place, with possibly the best views of the Dordogne of the whole area.
+It is a wonderful place, with possibly the best views of the Dordogne.

 I’m going to write you a post dedicated to these gardens, because it has a very nice story and I’m sure you’ll like it.